CODE OF BUSINESS CONDUCT AND ETHICS

 The term "gift" includes, but is not limited to, substantial favors, money, credit, special discounts on goods and services, free services, transportation tickets, reimbursement for travel, loans of goods or money, tickets to entertainment or sporting events, hotel expenses and excessive entertainment.
 Cash gifts are strictly prohibited, although a gift certificate not redeemable for cash is permissible, provided that it falls into the category of one of the exceptions listed below.
 Gifts to a director's, officer's or employee's immediate family (e.g., spouse, domestic partner, children, parents and siblings) are included in this section.
 The individual need not benefit from the gift, and accepting items of value for the benefit of a third person or party is also prohibited.
 Generally, directors, officers and employees may not accept a bequest, legacy, benefit or interest in property under a trust from a customer or vendor (other than a member of their family).

 The following are exceptions to the above prohibitions.
 These exceptions set forth instances in which directors, officers or employees may accept something of reasonable value from a customer, or one doing or seeking to do business with the Company, provided that it is clear from the circumstances that the giver is not trying to corruptly influence a Company transaction.
-Directors, officers and employees should contact the Company's General Counsel
+Directors, officers and employees should contact the Company's General Counsel for guidance if they are unsure as to the reasonableness in value of any item or thing.
+However, even when permissible, directors, officers and employees should exercise great caution in accepting any gift or anything else of value, as gifts of even nominal value could create the perception of impropriety and undue influence.
+The exceptions include:

-• gifts, gratuities, amenities or favors based on obvious family or personal relationships (such as those between a director, officer or employee's parents, children or spouse or an agent and his/her parents, children or spouse) where the circumstances make it clear that those relationships, rather than the business of the Company, are the motivating factors;
+- gifts, gratuities, amenities or favors based on obvious family or personal relationships (such as those between a director, officer or employee's parents, children or spouse or an agent and his/her parents, children or spouse) where the circumstances make it clear that those relationships, rather than the business of the Company, are the motivating factors;

-• meals, refreshments, entertainment, accommodations or travel arrangements, of reasonable value, in the course of a meeting or other occasion, the purpose of which is to hold bona fide business discussions or to foster better business relations, provided that the expenses are of reasonable value and would have been paid for by the Company as a reasonable business expense if not paid for by a third party;
+- meals, refreshments, entertainment, accommodations or travel arrangements, of reasonable value, in the course of a meeting or other occasion, the purpose of which is to hold bona fide business discussions or to foster better business relations, provided that the expenses are of reasonable value and would have been paid for by the Company as a reasonable business expense if not paid for by a third party;

-• loans from other financial institutions on customary terms to finance proper and usual activities of a director, officer or employee, such as home mortgage loans, except where prohibited by law;
+- loans from other financial institutions on customary terms to finance proper and usual activities of a director, officer or employee, such as home mortgage loans, except where prohibited by law;

-• advertising or promotional material of reasonable value, such as pens, pencils, note pads, key chains, calendars and similar items;
+- advertising or promotional material of reasonable value, such as pens, pencils, note pads, key chains, calendars and similar items;

-• discounts or rebates on merchandise or services that do not exceed those available to other customers;
+- discounts or rebates on merchandise or services that do not exceed those available to other customers;

-• gifts of reasonable value that are related to commonly recognized events or occasions, such as a promotion, new job, wedding, retirement, holiday or birthday; and
+- gifts of reasonable value that are related to commonly recognized events or occasions, such as a promotion, new job, wedding, retirement, holiday or birthday; and

-• civic, charitable, educational or religious organization awards for recognition of service and accomplishment.
+- civic, charitable, educational or religious organization awards for recognition of service and accomplishment.

 If a director, officer or employee is offered or receives something from a customer or someone who does, or seeks to do, business with the Company that exceeds a reasonable value or in any event exceeds $1,000, he or she must disclose and report that fact in writing.
 Employees must report in writing to the General Counsel, and executive officers and directors must report in writing to the Audit Committee of the Board of Directors (the "Audit Committee") or the Audit Committee's designee(s).
 Any questionable circumstances must be reported to the General Counsel.
 Actions or acceptance of gifts that are not specifically mentioned above must be reviewed as to intent and purpose.
 Directors, officers and employees should ask themselves: "If a situation were to be made public, would my conduct be embarrassing or come into question?"
 If the answer is yes, the conduct should be avoided.
 The report will be reviewed and a determination made as to the appropriate course of action consistent with the Bank Bribery Law and this Code.

-On a case-by-case basis, approval may be granted to accept something of value not otherwise permitted herein, provided that it is in connection with Company business, that a full written disclosure is made of all relevant facts (including, without limitation, the name and relationship of the individual or entity offering the thing of value, the nature and value of the thing of value and the circumstances surrounding the offer), and that such approval be made in writing by the General Counsel (with the authorization of the Chair of the Audit Committee
+On a case-by-case basis, approval may be granted to accept something of value not otherwise permitted herein, provided that it is in connection with Company business, that a full written disclosure is made of all relevant facts (including, without limitation, the name and relationship of the individual or entity offering the thing of value, the nature and value of the thing of value and the circumstances surrounding the offer), and that such approval be made in writing by the General Counsel (with the authorization of the Chair of the Audit Committee with respect to receipt of such items of value by executive officers or directors of the Company) and be consistent with the Bank Bribery Law and this Code.

 Any person who violates the Bank Bribery Law can be fined the greater of $1,000,000 or three (3) times the value of the thing given, offered, promised, solicited, demanded, accepted or agreed to be accepted, and imprisoned up to 30 years if the gift or thing of value is over $1,000.
-If the gift or thing of value is not over $1,000, the fine can be up to $1,000 and such violator can imprisoned up to one (1) year.
+If the gift or thing of value is not over $1,000, the fine can be up to $1,000 and such violator can be imprisoned up to one (1) year.

 Any gifts that are not of insignificant value should be returned immediately and reported to your manager.
 If immediate return is not practical, they should be given to the Company for charitable disposition or such other disposition as the Company, in its sole discretion, believes appropriate.
 Common sense and moderation should prevail in business entertainment engaged in on behalf of the Company.
 Directors, officers and employees should provide, or accept, business entertainment to or from anyone doing business with the Company only if the entertainment is infrequent, modest, intended to serve legitimate business goals and in compliance with applicable law.